 US to donate 500 million Pfizer COVID-19 vaccine doses globally: Report

-WASHINGTON: The Biden administration plans to donate 500 million Pfizer coronavirus vaccine doses to about 100 countries over the next two years, three sources familiar with the matter told Reuters.
+WASHINGTON: The Biden administration plans to donate 500 million Pfizer coronavirus vaccine doses to nearly 100 countries over the next two years, three sources familiar with the matter told Reuters on Wednesday (Jun 9).

-It will donate them to 92 lower-income countries and the African Union, they added.
+READ: WHO urges COVID-19 jab makers to give COVAX 50% of doses

-The donations will go through the COVAX vaccine facility that distributes COVID-19 shots to low- and middle-income countries and is backed by the World Health Organization (WHO) and the Global Alliance for Vaccines and Immunization (GAVI).
+The donations will go through the COVAX vaccine program that distributes COVID-19 shots to low- and middle-income countries.
+The program is led by the World Health Organization and the Global Alliance for Vaccines and Immunization (GAVI).

 US President Joe Biden will announce the deal on Thursday at the Group of Seven meeting of the world's wealthiest countries in Britain, one of the people said.